EdNanda/SpectraCompiler/README.md

 For help, contact enandayapa@gmail.com

 ## Roadmap
-The program is mostly on a finished state, other than fixing some bugs.
+The program is mostly on a finished state, albeit some small bugs that need fixing.
-Please contact us if you find any issues
+Please contact us if you find any new issues.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.